tytydraco/yessleep/out/I_was_working_the_closing_shift_at_the_video_rental_store.md

 First, I passed the closed diner, the darkened dry cleaner, and the insurance office with its venetian blinds pulled shut.
 Then I approached the electronics store, Patterson's, which always left its display window running overnight.
 A dozen TV screens glowed in the darkness, all of them usually tuned to the same channel.

 I slowed down, drawn in by the light and movement, and approached the window; the news was on.
-A woman reporter, Alice Murphy, if I recall correctly, was standing outside a suburban house, the banner at the bottom reading **BREAKING: TWO MORE CHILDREN MISSING.**
+A female reporter, Alice Murphy, if I recall correctly, was standing outside a suburban house, the banner at the bottom reading:

+**BREAKING: TWO MORE CHILDREN MISSING**

 I could hear the faint audio through the glass.